m60irl/pipr/README.md

 # pipr

-**pipr** is a universal shell tool for piping any video or livestream (YouTube, Twitch, Kick, Odysee, YouNow, etc – see [yt-dlp’s supported sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)) to RTMP endpoints using `yt-dlp` and `ffmpeg`.
+**pipr** is a universal shell tool for piping any video or livestream (YouTube, Twitch, Kick, Odysee, YouNow, etc – see [yt-dlp’s supported sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)) to an RTMP endpoint using `yt-dlp` and `ffmpeg`.

+It prefers stream copy first for lowest latency/CPU, with an automatic fallback to re-encoding when copy isn’t possible.

 ## Features